 Depending on the concentration of cannabinoids in a product, all CBD products are classified as full-spectrum, broad-spectrum, or CBD isolates.
 Cannabinoids are chemicals secreted by mammals and plants (cannabis) and can interact with the endocannabinoid receptors.
 CBD topicals for pain management have the same spectrums.

 The endocannabinoid system can be described as a network of cannabinoid receptors (CB1 and CB2) that modulate cognitive activities like sleep, pain sensation, appetite, and internal balance.
+Whether you consume CBD or delta 8 THC for pain, or any other cannabinoid for pain relief, the endocannabinoid system is responsible for how these cannabinoids work within our bodies.

 They play a critical role in how the brain secretes hormones, how the immune system acts to protect the body, and how we deal with major disease conditions such as chronic pain.